NotThorny/MobWave/README.md

 ## Issues

--Timer does not work (visual only).
+-Timer works but visual on-screen timer does not update.

--No graphic on completion.
+-No graphic on success/fail.

 -Additional spawn modifiers added in 1.3.1 'extended spawn command' update are not applicable.